 Depending on the disability, appropriate documentation may include data and assessments from health care providers, educational assessments or testing (MFE or ETR data), mental health assessments, and psychoeducational evaluations.
 All costs associated with necessary assessments, testing, and evaluations are the responsibility of the student.
 If a student is currently under an IEP or 504 plan, copies of these documents should also be submitted.
 Documentation should be relevant to the student’s current level of disability.
 If documentation does not support the student’s request, then the accommodation may not be considered reasonable.

-Guidelines for quality documentation
+Guidelines for Acceptable Documentation

-- Documentation should be provided by a licensed or otherwise properly credentialed professional and who has no personal relationship with the student, but who preferably knows the history of the student’s disability.
+- Documentation should be provided by a licensed or otherwise properly credentialed professional who has no personal relationship with the student, but who preferably knows the history of the student’s disability.

 - Discussion of any accommodations the student has historically received is strongly considered and helpful in determining need and effectiveness.